 My day started out as it usually does, walking up and down the side of this particular mountain prospecting for gold.
 Prospecting in the Mojave Desert in April is an interesting experience.
-You never know what kind of weather you may encounter.
-It can be very much like a hot summer day or a windy, beautiful spring day.
-This day it was sunny and very hot.
-My thermometer was giving me readings between 102*F and 107*F throughout the day.
-It was very warm for that time of year and it was difficult dealing with the heat.
-I was not yet acclimated and had to take regular water breaks to keep hydrated.
+You never know what kind of weather you’ll encounter: a hot summer day or a windy, beautiful spring day.
+This day was sunny and very hot.
+Throughout the day, my thermometer read between 102° and 107° F. I had difficulties dealing with the heat.
+Since I wasn’t yet acclimated, I had to take regular water breaks to keep hydrated.

-The author has been prospecting in Southern California for more than ten years.
-He is a member of The Gold Prospectors Association of America, International Gem Society and The Temecula Valley Prospectors Association.
-He can be reached at [email protected].
+Richard Edley has been prospecting in Southern California for over ten years.
+He’s a member of the Gold Prospectors Association of America, the International Gem Society, and the Temecula Valley Prospectors Association.
+You can reach him at [email protected].